 Newcastle upon Tyne

-Mei is Degree Programme Director of the MA in Applied Linguistics and TESOL (Teaching English to Speakers of Other Languages).
-Prior to joining the TESOL team, she has taught English as a foreign language at a secondary school and universities in China for 10 years, and worked on national research projects on educational policies and thinking skills in England.
+Mei was Degree Programme Director of the MA in Applied Linguistics and TESOL (Teaching English to Speakers of Other Languages) for more than 10 years.
+In addition to the teaching at the MA programme, Mei has been working as a consultant for a number of research projects on teaching innovations and professional development.
+Prior to joining the TESOL team at Newcastle, she had taught English as a foreign language at a secondary school and universities for 10 years in China, and managed a few national and local research projects on educational policies and thinking skills in England.

 Roles and Responsibilities